isomerpages/moe-punggolgreenpri/_excellence-ccas/Clubs/Green Club.md

 Students created their version of “Box TV” from recyclable materials such as empty tissue box and toilet rolls to present their reflection at the end of the year.

 ![](/images/Our%20CCA/Green%20Club%2013.jpg)

+Click on the [link](https://punggolgreenpri.moe.edu.sg/qql/slot/u679/2021/Our%20Curriculum/CCA/Excellence%20CCAs/Clubs/Green%20Club/Other%20Activities/VID-20151204-WA0004.mp4) to view a video of how the “Box TV” works.
+**<font size=5>VIDEO NEEDS TO BE UPLOADED TO YOUTUBE</font>**